adamdrake/digitalmaneuverplaybook/content/plays/08-implement-sre-principles.md

 title: "08 - Implement SRE Principles"
 ---

+Site Reliability Engineering (SRE) is basically what modern tech companies call ops.

+The practice involves a mix of software development, knowledge of a variety of areas like networking stacks and technologies, in addition to computer hardware and performance.
+SRE is keeping the lights on, efficiently, and knowing how to get the power back on when it fails.

+Thankfully, because it is such an issue in modern tech companies, Google has done us a favor by writing an entire book on the topic that they make available for free online.

+[Site Reliability Engineering](https://landing.google.com/sre/sre-book/toc/index.html) (also available in print from O'Reilly).

+It is prudent to go through the book and come up with SRE plans for the software you build.
+Make sure there is appropriate and *useful* documentation for how to run the services and fix common errors.
+Do not create pointless compliance documentation, but rather straightforward things that developers and operations people will need in order to keep the lights on.

+Consider these perspectives below:

 ## Thoughts from an SRE

 1. Runbooks go out of date faster than anything.
 Therefore it is absolutely crucial to have the whole book on a single page and alerts vector to the proper subsection.
 Also pepper each section with a good set of keywords.
 This will allow users and newbies to easily search for procedures or related alerts when links invariably break.